SNF Training, SNP Model of Care Training, and Medicare Marketing Guidelines

 Model of Care Initial and Annual Training

-The Centers for Medicare and Medicaid Services (CMS) requires Medicare Advantage organizations (MAOs) to provide initial and annual Model of Care training for Special Needs Plans (SNP) and those participating in Medicare Medicaid Plans (MMP or Cal MediConnect).
-In accordance with the regulations, Health Net has developed the SNP/MMP Model of Care training.
-This requirement is applicable to SNP/MMP providers only.
+The Centers for Medicare and Medicaid Services (CMS) requires Medicare Advantage organizations (MAOs) to provide initial and annual Model of Care training for Special Needs Plans (SNP).
+In accordance with the regulations, Health Net has developed the SNP Model of Care training.
+This requirement is applicable to Medicare SNP providers only.

-CMS requires that SNP/MMP providers and appropriate staff (those involved in the provision of SNP/MMP services) complete the Model of Care training each year by December 31.
+CMS requires that SNP providers and appropriate staff (those involved in the provision of SNP services) complete the Model of Care training each year by December 31.
 The training can be provided in a variety of modalities, such as printed, face-to-face, or online Web-based formats.
-SNP/MMP providers do not have to submit confirmation of training upon completion; however, providers are subject to audit by CMS and Health Net to demonstrate that the training was provided to appropriate staff.
-Therefore, providers must maintain training records, which may consist of a mailing list, fax list, sign-in sheet, or other formats.
+Health Net requests physicians and other providers who treat SNP members to submit a voluntary attestation after completion of the MOC training, which can be found after completing the training.
 You can use the Model of Care training that Health Net has provided here to fulfill this requirement.
 Remember to provide Model of Care training to new hires in addition to annually for existing staff.

 Medicare Marketing Guidelines